RestoreMonarchyPlugins/UnturnedDocumentation/Other Concepts/harmony-patching.md

 public class UPets : RocketPlugin
 {
-    public const string HarmonyId = "com.restoremonarchy.upets";
-    private Harmony harmony;
+    private const string HarmonyId = "com.restoremonarchy.upets"; // Unique ID for your Harmony instance. private Harmony harmony;

     protected override void Load()
     {
         harmony = new Harmony(HarmonyId);
-        harmony.PatchAll(); // Applies all patches in your plugin.
+        harmony.PatchAll(); // Applies all patches defined in your plugin.
     }

     protected override void Unload()
     {
-        harmony.UnpatchAll(); // Removes all patches in your plugin.
+        // Removes only the patches applied by this Harmony instance. harmony.UnpatchAll(HarmonyId);

+        // Important: Without specifying the `HarmonyId`, calling `UnpatchAll()` will remove patches from
+        // all plugins that use Harmony.
     }
 }
 ```